Pradaksha/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 ### AIM
 To write a Python program that defines a function to accept two values and return their modulo value.

----

 ### ALGORITHM

----
-Start the program.
+1.Start the program.

-Define a function result(a, b):
+2.Define a function result(a, b):

-Inside the function, calculate the modulo value using a % b.
+3.Inside the function, calculate the modulo value using a % b.

-Return the result.
+4.Return the result.

-Input two integers (a and b) from the user.
+5.Input two integers (a and b) from the user.

-Call the function result(a, b) and store the returned value.
+6.Call the function result(a, b) and store the returned value.

-Print the modulo value.
+7.Print the modulo value.

-End the program.
+8.End the program.
----

 ### PROGRAM
 ```